xbeat/Machine-Learning/README.md

 Text-to-SQL integration using Large Language Models (LLMs) is a powerful approach to bridge natural language queries with database operations.
 This technology allows users to interact with databases using everyday language, making data access more intuitive and accessible.
 In this presentation, we'll explore how to integrate LLM-based solutions into text-to-SQL systems using Python, covering key concepts, techniques, and practical implementations.

+## Mastering Python Logging with Multiple Destinations

+Understanding Python Logging Fundamentals

+The Python logging module provides a flexible framework for generating log messages with different severity levels.
+Understanding the basic configuration and logging levels is essential for implementing effective logging strategies in applications.

 ## Comparing K-Means and Gaussian Mixture Models for Clustering in Python

 Introduction to Clustering Algorithms